 It is very easy to make these mistakes (or overlook these mistakes).
 But as is discernible, they are not very difficult to fix.
 In fact, if you come to think of it, they are pretty easy to fix.
 You are not required to tamper with a complex code or anything.

 All you have to do is to spend a little extra time building a whole strategy about your landing page.
-Make sure to analyse how well they speak to your customers with a critical eye.
+Make sure to analyze how well they speak to your customers with a critical eye.
 With a little extra attention, you can improve conversions and will be making money with each click!

-And if you are unable to generate leads and improve conversions using in-house tactics, then it’s the time to appoint a lead generation software.
+And if you are unable to generate leads and improve conversions using in-house tactics, then it’s time to appoint a lead generation software.
 Don’t worry about the cost, because a lead generation software will not only automate the marketing of your landing page but also generate quick results.
 In the end, the money spent on the lead generation software will be worth every penny.